RentANerdConsulting/DebianScript/README.md

 $ tar --strip-components=2 -zxvf v.1.1.1.tar.gz DebianScript-v.1.1.1/Bash/
 ```

-Make sure each whoami is surrounded by tilde on each side
+Make sure each whoami is surrounded by backticks on each side.

 ```
 $ sudo chown -R \`whoami\`:\`whoami\` ./